ziutek/simple_go_wiki/README.md

     $ mkdir simple_go_wiki
     $ cd simple_go_wiki
-    $ mkdir templates
+    $ mkdir templates static

 The *templates* directory will be used for our Kasia templates.
+The *static* directory will be used for static files like *style.css*.

 In the *simple_go_wiki* directory we can create our *view.go* file: